10 Smart Ways to Make a Home Look More Luxurious

 Sometimes, adding luxury to a home involves experimenting with different changes until you discover which yield the desired effects.
-For example, you could apply temporary wallpaper in various rooms to determine how certain patterns help you achieve your goals.
+For example, you could apply a temporary pattern or photo wallpaper in various rooms to determine how certain patterns help you achieve your goals.
 If a pattern doesn’t deliver the results you wanted, you can easily swap it out with a new one until you discover what you like.

 Remember, a home’s appearance isn’t the only quality that makes it feel luxurious.
 Odors or stale air can limit the impact of any other upgrades you make.

 Thus, it’s a good idea to air out your home.
 You could add to the effect by installing air fresheners or scented candles throughout the home as well.

 Hearing is another sense that can contribute to the way in which someone perceives a home.
 When having guests over, you could easily make your home feel more luxurious by playing “classy” music in the background, such as jazz, classical, or anything else that suits your liking.